gogonzo/sport/README.md

 Estimate dynamic ratings
 ------------------------

 To compute ratings using each algorithms one has to specify formula.
-For example `formula = rank|id ~ rider` estimates `rider` abilities, with observed outputs `rank` nested within particular event/experiment `id`.
-This formula can be
+Following manner is required - `formula = rank|id ~ name` - which estimates `name` (of a player) abilities, with observed outputs `rank` nested within particular event `id`.
+Variable names in formula are unrestricted, but model structure remains the same.

-Glicko uses only one parameter per `rider` to describe his overall abilities.
+Glicko uses only one parameter per `name` to describe his overall abilities.
 Ouput is a ranking within specified event (`rank|id`).
 One can also specify initial parameters based on prior knowledge. `glicko` estimates `r` and `rd` but glicko2 has additional `sig` parameter, measuring volitality.
 If not specified, by default `r=1500`, `rd=300`, `sig=0.05`.

 ``` r
 # initial estimates default